aurelberra/stopwords/rationale.md

 # Stopwords: project rationale and history

-*Stopwords are a fundamentally relative concept: the decision that a given lexical element carries no information depends on a specific corpus and on a specific aim.
+*Stopwords are a fundamentally relative concept: the decision that a given lexical element carries no information and should be filtered out depends on a specific corpus and on a specific aim.
 However, their use is typically invisible, as it is the case in most search engines.
 The lists provided here are designed for use in [Voyant Tools](http://voyant-tools.org/), a text analysis platform which allows users to access and disable or modify the default list enabled by automatic language detection, in a heuristic and pedagogical perspective.
 Therefore we need to design default, fixed, "general-use" Ancient Greek and Latin lists, which users can iteratively adapt to their purposes.
 Additional advice and materials can be provided elsewhere.*

 Since 2014 I have been using Voyant Tools in my Digital Humanities courses, most often as an introduction to textual analysis, showing the principles and the limits of word clouds for Ancient Greek and Latin, first without and then with stopwords.
 This is why I needed stopwords lists as those implemented in the platform for many modern languages.
 I then used and shared the lists suggested on the [Digital Classicist wiki page](http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_greek), which seemed good enough as a first approach.